telerik/fiddler-docs/Troubleshoot-Fiddler/ConfigurationSystemError.md

 position: 4
 ---

-#### Fiddler crashes on startup complaining about the "Configuration System":
+#### Fiddler Classic crashes on startup complaining about the "Configuration System":

 		Sorry, you may have found a bug...